1) What is Anxiety Neurosis?

-- If an individual is going through a depression, as easy as it feels to dive into the world of alcohol and drugs, try to hold on and talk to a friend, family member, or mental health professional.
+- If an individual is going through depression, as easy as it feels to dive into the world of alcohol and drugs, try to hold on and talk to a friend, family member, or mental health professional.

 There are two major ways in which the treatment process for such disorders takes place.
 The two ways are:

-- Psychotherapy: It is an effective treatment of anxiety that involves working with a professional therapist to reduce symptoms of anxiety.
+It is an effective treatment of anxiety that involves working with a professional therapist to reduce symptoms of anxiety.
 The most effective form of psychotherapy is Cognitive Behavioral Therapy (CBT) in which one learns skills to improve their reactions to the situation.
 It also includes exposure therapy which helps individuals face their problems and learn to cope with them in an observed environment.

 - Pharmacology (Medication): Medication is used to reduce the symptoms of anxiety.
 Beta-blockers are often consumed after an anxiety or panic attack to lower blood pressure and other physical symptoms of anxiety.

 Different things work for different individuals.
 Since every individual reacts differently to a course of treatment, the best way to decide might take some time and trials.
 Some individuals might get better through medications only and some might get better through psychotherapy only.
-But it is often observed that the best course of treatment is the combination of the two.
+But it is often observed that the best course of treatment is a combination of the two.